The Get Lucky 50/50 50 Miler Race Report (2022)

 Me and Bryan

 I met my friend, Bryan!
 We’ve followed each other for quite some time on social media, but we have never met in person.
-He’s also an athlete ambassador for Prevail Botanicals CBD salve and oil.
 Bryan is no stranger to Race Brimstone.
-We hung out in the port-a-potty line and the start line.
-He’s very nice, I’m glad that I got to meet him.

 During the first half of the race, I wanted to remain focused on in the moment things.
 I tried to not worry about the 2nd half, which is when you need to dig deeper.

 All three race distances, 25k, 50k, and 50 miler, start at the same time.
 Since they all start together, it’s one of those situations where if you’re a 50 miler, then you don’t want to go out too fast.
-The shorter distance runners might have a faster pace than you’re planning on running.
-Be mindful of your effort and strategy, don’t go out too fast and risk bonking later.
-It’s best to let the faster runners go off ahead.
-Of course, maybe this doesn’t quite reflect your race strategy, it was a win for me.

-My mantras:
+My mantras

 • “Proper Pacing Beats Piss Poor Performance.”